We may earn commission from affiliate links →

 Drive The Llogara Pass In Llogara National Park

-Llogara National Park lies in the southwest of the country and is the setting of one of the most incredible drives in southeastern Europe.
-The park’s main feature and attraction is the Llogara Pass, a road that reaches a height of 1,000 meters above sea level—quite impressive knowing that the park lies very close to the Adriatic coast.
+Llogara National Park lies in the country’s southwest and is the setting of one of the most incredible drives in southeastern Europe.
+The park’s central feature and attraction is the Llogara Pass, a road that reaches a height of 1,000 meters above sea level—quite impressive knowing that the park lies very close to the Adriatic coast.

 You’ll find a collection of restaurants and other services at the top of the pass, offering you a perfect spot from which to enjoy the breathtaking views.